gromprops/Helldivers-2-Stratagem-Tacpad/README.md

 <p><strong>Software Updates</strong><br>
 All updates are free and simple to install.
 New firmware updates will be made available from the Github repository.</p>
 <ul>
-<li>Download the newest firmware (.bin file) from Github.</li>
+<li>Download the newest firmware (.uf2 file) from Github.</li>
 <li>Connect the Tacpad to a computer via the supplied USB cable.</li>
-<li>Press and hold the reset button shown below while powering on the Tacpad.</li>
+<li>Press and hold the reset button next to the USB plug while switching on the Tacpad.</li>
-<li>A USB storage device called RP2350 should appear on the connected computer.</li>
+<li>A USB storage device called RP2350 will appear on the connected computer.</li>
-<li>Drag the .bin file into the USB storage device.
+<li>Drag the .uf2 file into the USB storage device.
 Once the transfer is complete, the Tacpad will automatically boot with the new firmware.</li>
 </ul>
 <h2 id="maintenance--troubleshooting">Maintenance &amp; Troubleshooting</h2>
 <ul>